jhpyle/docassemble/_docs/packages.md

 If you want to install from a private [Github] repository, you will need a URL that points to your repository and that includes authentication information.
-To make such a URL, you will need a "personal access token."
-If you do not already have a personal access token, go to your "Settings," go to "Developer settings," and go to the "Personal access tokens" tab.
+To make such a URL, you will need a "personal access token" from [Github].
+If you do not already have a personal access token, log into [Github], go to your "Settings," go to "Developer settings," and go to the "Personal access tokens" tab.
 Click "Generate new token."
 You can set the "Token description" to whatever you like (e.g. "for installing on docassemble").
 Check the "repo" checkbox, so that all of the capabilities under "repo" are selected.
 Then click "Generate token."
 Copy the "personal access token" and keep it in a safe place.

 If your token is `e8cc02bec7061de98ba4851263638d7483f63d41`, your GitHub username is `johnsmith`, and your package is called